ajoslin/LuaTrig/README.markdown

 Credits
 -------

-The sources for these programs helped me out a ton when making LuaTrig.
+The sources for the following programs helped me out a ton when making LuaTrig.

 [AoK Trigger Studio, by DiGiT](http://sourceforge.net/projects/aokts/)